-4.2.11.1 The City shall continue to invest in public art in ongoing municipal projects in accordance with the City's Public Art Policy for public sector projects.

-4.2.11.2 The City shall continue to work with the private sector, Lloydminster Museum and Archives, and school boards to develop a public art program that encourages the display of artworks by local and regional artists in privat the display of artworks by local and regional artists in private sector and school projects.
+- 4.2.11.1 The City shall continue to invest in public art in ongoing municipal projects in accordance with the City's Public Art Policy for public sector projects. - 4.2.11.2 The City shall continue to work with the private sector, Lloydminster Museum and Archives, and school boards to develop a public art program that encourages the display of artworks by local and regional artists in private sector and school projects.